-Your SPORT HYBRID i-MMD vehicle uses both an electric motor and a gasoline engine as propulsion sources, with the electric motor receiving electricity from an internal High Voltage battery or internal generator.
+Your SPORT HYBRID i-MMD vehicle uses both an electric motor and a gasoline engine as propulsion sources, with the electric motor receiving electricity from an internal High Voltage battery and/or internal generator.
 The High Voltage battery is charged from the generator driven by the engine or regenerative braking.

 When driving, your vehicle is propelled exclusively by the electric motor, exclusively by the gasoline engine, or by a combination of the two.
 The system selects which propulsion source is most appropriate and automatically switches to it.
-Under certain circumstances, pressing the EV button can manually enable EV (driven only on electricity) mode.